ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments
+1. User requests to list appointments.
-2. ClientSquare shows a list of appointments
+2. ClientSquare shows a list of appointments.
-3. User requests to delete a specific appointment in the list
+3. User requests to delete a specific appointment in the list.
-4. ClientSquare deletes the appointment
+4. ClientSquare deletes the appointment.

     Use case ends.